 As a historian of modern Kashmir, she is the author of Colonizing Kashmir: State-building Under Indian Occupation (Stanford University Press, 2023), which examines how the Indian and Kashmir governments utilized state-building to entrench India’s colonial occupation of Kashmir in the aftermath of Partition.
 The Indian edition of the book was titled A Fate Written on Matchboxes: State-Building in Kashmir Under India (Navayana Press, 2023).

 Currently, she is working on two book projects.
 The first is a general history of modern Kashmir.
-The second examines questions of Muslim political sovereignty and the secular, liberal international order in the context of 20th and 21st century Kashmir.
+The second foregrounds Islam as a conceptual resource for rethinking indigeneity, by examining belonging, caste, and cartography in Kashmir.

 She received her Ph.D. in History and Women’s Studies from the University of Michigan and a Bachelors in Regional Studies of the Muslim World from the School of Foreign Service at Georgetown University.